NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Distracting Performance.md

 **Prerequisites** expert in Performance
 * * *
-Your performances are especially distracting, allowing your allies to sneak away with ease.

-When you [[Actions/Aid|Aid]] an ally who is trying to [[Actions/Create a Diversion|Create a Diversion]], instead of the usual effects of Aid, you can roll a Performance check check and use that result to determine the outcome of the diversion, instead of the ally rolling a Deception check.
+Your performances are especially distracting, allowing your allies to [[Actions/Sneak|Sneak]] away with ease.
+You [[Actions/Create a Diversion|Create a Diversion]], except you roll a Performance check instead of Deception, and the benefits of successful checks apply to an ally of your choice instead of you.
+The effects of a success last until the end of that ally's turn, and can end early based on the ally's actions.
+You don't need to be observing your ally or know where they are, but you need to know they're present to choose them.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*